Comparing Symmetrized Determinant Neural Quantum States for the Hubbard Model: Results

 \section{Results}

 In this section, we present results obtained using the symmetrization procedures described above, applied to both the HFDS and JBf wavefunctions, each parametrized by a ViT.

+Note that while the JBf explicitly incorporates a density-density Jastrow factor, we intentionally omit an explicit Jastrow factor from the HFDS ansatz as it is theoretically and empirically redundant to accuracy (see Appendix \ref{appedix:jastrow_hfds}).
 We focus on the $8 \times L$ square lattice where $L \in \{4,8\}$ using both open and periodic boundary conditions.
 In the simulations, we fix $d=64$, $h=8$ and $d'=128$.
 The wavefunctions are optimized using the kernel reformulation~\cite{rende2024simple,Chen2024} of stochastic reconfiguration~\cite{PhysRevB.71.241103}.
 The learning rate is gradually annealed using a cosine decay scheduler \cite{loshchilov2016sgdr} whilst the diagonal shift of the neural tangent kernel is linearly decreased from $10^{-2}$ to $10^{-8}.$ We do not use a pinning field and start from a set of random variational parameters.